 I think the idea of speed grazing, in small group tours, is simply brilliant.
 You get driven around the place, at a cracking pace, eating and drinking as much as you can in a fairly short time while learning about the local produce.
 Do some shopping during the process if something catches your fancy or simply enjoy the day sampling and watching demonstrations.

-The First Half of Swan Valley Day Trip
+The First Half of the Swan Valley Day Trip

 Following the Great Eastern Highway for a few quick minutes, and in about 30 minutes of drive from Perth, we entered the beautiful Swan Valley.
-A quick overview of the day by our guide and we reached the first wine tasting location of Sandalford Winery that has been producing its own trademark wines since the 1840s, making it one of Western Australia’s oldest, largest and most distinguished producers of premium wine.
+A quick overview of the day by our guide and we reached the first wine-tasting location of Sandalford Winery which has been producing its own trademark wines since the 1840s, making it one of Western Australia’s oldest, largest and most distinguished producers of premium wine.

 Repeating the fundamentals of seeing, swirling, sniffing, sipping and savouring, we started our day with some sparkling, before slowly moving to sweet whites and reds.
-We tasted a total of eight different selection of wines, with some of the guests feeling overwhelmed and ending up buying a few bottles for later.
+We tasted a total of eight different selections of wines, with some of the guests feeling overwhelmed and ending up buying a few bottles for later.

 The WINEderful tastings, however, soon took a toll and started confusing our tastebuds, as we tried more and more, and further moved to our second winery for another selection of 7 different wines, at Mandoon Estate.
 Another big, though fairly new winery in the region, Mandoon Estate has been producing a large selection of their selective trademark wines.
 Though Swan Valley has over 40 wineries, speaking of the size, most of them are boutique wineries, except for the two — Mandoon and Sanfalford, that produce and sell their wines outside of their establishment in Swan Valley.
 Mandoon Estate also runs an in-house brewery and a restaurant perfect for some delicious afternoon munchies.